infiniflow/ragflow/docs/references/http_api_reference.md

 - `id`: (*Filter parameter*), `string`
   The ID of the agent session to retrieve.
 - `user_id`: (*Filter parameter*), `string`
-  The user ID of third-party upstream system which updates this field by creating session.
+  The optional user-defined ID passed in when creating session.

 #### Response